 This is more like it:

-This is the perfect time to take them out of the oven if you like chewy cookies.
+This is the perfect time to take the malted milk cookies out of the oven if you like chewy cookies.
 I gotta tell you, chewy is IT for these cookies.
 They won’t be soft, but will have a firm chewiness to them.

-Take the cookie sheet out of the oven, then slide the whole sheet of parchment-paper with cookies onto the counter top to cool.
-The cookies will hold their shape better and cool down much faster than if transferred to a rack.
+TIP: When you take the cookies out of the oven, slide the whole sheet of parchment-paper with cookies off from the baking sheet and directly onto the counter top to cool.
+The cookies will hold their shape much better and will cool down much faster than if you transferred one by one to a rack.

 The cookies will deflate quickly once out of the oven.
 I like to pull them over to a cool part of the counter top after a little bit, to make them cool down faster yet.

 These cookies are so flavorful and amazing, chewy and somewhat crisp at the same time, with malted milk balls crushed into the buttery batter!
-This from-scratch recipe is truly special and a favorite in our family!
+This scrumptious from-scratch recipe is truly special and a big favorite in our family!
+I hope you found this picture guide helpful.
 Please comment and rate this recipe if you try it; option is found immediately under the recipe.
 Thank you!!